mwvgroup/Photometric-Classification/README.md

 - **fit_des.py:** The same as *fit_sdss.py* except for DES data.
 - **sncosmo_results.ipynb:** Compares fit results between the normal and 91bg models in different bands.
 - **compare_to_published.ipynb:** Compares fit results with published results.

+## Notes on the SDSS-II SN Survey Data (Seiko et al. 2018)

+- Observed during three-month campains in Fall 2005, 2006, and 2007
+- Redshift range 0.05 < z < 0.4 (Frieman et al. 2008)
+- 10,258 Included sources.
+3225 Variable, 499 classified as SN Ia, and 86 as Core collapse.
+- All objects were observed in two or more filters and visually inspected for artifacts.
+- *ugriz* Filters spaning 350 - 1000 nm (Fukugita et al. 1996)
+- Classification schemes:
+  - **Unknown:** The light curve was too sparse and/or noisy to make a useful classification
+  - **Variable:** The source was observed in more than one observing season
+  - **AGN:** An optical spectrum was identified as having features associated with an active galaxy
+  - **SNII, SNIbc (either Ib or Ic), SNIa:** SN classifications without prefixes are based on a spectrum (including a few non-SDSS spectra)
+  - A prefix “p” indicates the redshift is unknown and that the identification was made with photometric data only
+  - A prefix “z” indicates that a redshift is measured from its candidate host galaxy and the classification uses that redshift as a prior.
+  - **SN Ia?:** classification is based on a spectrum that suggests a SN Ia but is inconclusive.

+- Some SN candidates have associated notes indicating candidates that may have peculiar features or candidates where the typing spectrum was obtained by other groups.
+Quoting the data release: "We did not search for these peculiar features in a systematic way, but we have noted the likely peculiar features that were found."
+Note flags are as follows:
+  - 1  SN typing based on spectra obtained by groups outside SDSS.
+The spectra used for typing are not included in the data release.
+  - 2  Peculiar type Ia SN possibly similar to sn91bg
+  - 3  Peculiar type Ia SN possibly similar to sn00cx
+  - 4  Peculiar type Ia SN possibly similar to sn02ci
+  - 5  Peculiar type Ia SN possibly similar to sn02cx